 SVVC Investors Have Opportunity To Lead Firsthand Technology Value Fund, Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces that a shareholder filed a class action on behalf of purchasers or acquirers of common stock of Firsthand Technology Value Fund, Inc. (OTC: SVVC) between January 1, 2021 and November 14, 2023 (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 20, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers or acquirers of common stock of Firsthand Technology Value Fund, Inc. (OTC: SVVC) between January 1, 2021 and November 14, 2023 (the "Class Period"), of the important May 20, 2025 lead plaintiff deadline.

 So what: If you purchased Firsthand Technology securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.